Brandon-B9845/Scraper-Boilerplate/README.md

 # Scraper-Boilerplate

-# This is a basic boilerplate for a playwright web scraper to get started simply run npm i and then you can move the files into another folder if needed.
+This is a basic boilerplate for a playwright web scraper

+## To get started simply run:
+`npm i`

+## Then run this to get it started:
+`npx ts-node main`

-# See the helper function folder for csv santizing, writing, and appending.
+### See the helper function folder for csv santizing, writing, and appending.